ambervdberg/azure-function-bots/readme.md

   - Supports: [chat.comletions](https://platform.openai.com/docs/api-reference/chat) with streamed and non streamed responses.
   - Other components of the OpenAI API will be added later with different bots.
 - **Integration with Notion.** [Notion Readme](src/functions/notion-api/notion.md)
+- **Authentication**: Authenticate the user for Azure Functions.

 ## Getting Started

 ### Prerequisites

-- Azure account and Azure Functions development setup.
+- Azure account and Azure Functions development setup if you want to to deploy the functions.
 - Node.js installed on your machine.
 - An OpenAI API key.
+- For the Notion API, you need a Notion API key and a workspace.
+You can connect multiple workspaces if you like.

 ### Setup